skrey/yellow-extensions/source/help/en/how-to-make-a-small-website.md

 ## First steps

-[Follow the installation instructions](how-to-get-started) and select `Website`.
-If there are problems with installation, [see troubleshooting](troubleshooting).
+[Follow the installation instructions](how-to-get-started), select `Small website` and click `Install`.
+Your website is immediately available.
 The installation comes with two pages, 'Home' and 'About'.
 This is just an example to get you started.
 Change everything as you like.
-You can edit your website in a web browser or text editor.
-There's no admin panel, no database, nothing that gets in your way.
+You can edit web pages in a web browser or text editor.
+Do what fits best into your workflow.

 ## Edit web pages